- Rs. 1 CroreTerm Cover @Rs 17/Day

 A child insurance policy is a saving cum investment plan that is designed to meet your child‘s future financial needs.
 A child insurance policy allows your kids to live their dreams.
 Child insurance policy gives you the advantage to start investing in the children‘s plan right from the time the child is born and provisions to withdraw the savings once the child reaches adulthood.
 Some child insurance policies do allow intermediate withdrawals at certain intervals.

 Life insurance is not just to fulfil the daily expenses of the family in the absence of breadwinner.
 It should be capable enough to bail out the family during large financial exigencies.
-So, one should always choose that plan which can support his/her family in different stages of life.
+So, one should always choose one or two best types of life insurance which can support his/her family in different stages of life.